-HARDWARE BASED
+HARDWARE-BASED

-- 1. To determine negative and zero sequence synchronous reactance of an alternator. - 2.
-To determine sub-transient direct axis and sub-transient quadrature axis synchronous reactance of a 3-ph salient pole alternator. - 3.
+- 1. To determine the negative and zero sequence synchronous reactance of an alternator. - 2.
+To determine the sub-transient direct axis and sub-transient quadrature axis synchronous reactance of a 3-ph salient pole alternator. - 3.
 To determine fault current for L-G, L-L, L-L-G and L-L-L faults at the terminals of an alternator at very low excitation. - 4.
-To study the IDMT over-current relay and with different plug setting and time setting multipliers and plot its time current characteristics. - 5.
-To determine the operating characteristics of biased different relay with different % of biasing.

-6. To determine location of fault in a cable using cable fault locator.
+To study the IDMT over-current relay and with different plug settings and time setting multipliers and plot its time-current characteristics. - 5.
+To determine the operating characteristics of biased different relays with different % of biasing. - 6.
+To determine the location of fault in a cable using a cable fault locator. - 7.
+Insulation test for Transformer oil.